sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 * Getting jason (Hex package)
 ```

 We can see that a new directory for our newly installed package was created in `project_1/deps/jason`.
-This folder will contain a `lib` directory with all the modules; if the package was written in Elixir, modules will be defined as `modulename.ex` files.
+This folder will contain a `lib` directory with all the modules; if the package were written in Elixir, modules would be defined as `modulename.ex` files.
 We will also typically get the following files:
 - A `README.md` file containing the package's documentation.
 - A `LICENSE` file containing the package's license and distribution agreements.
 - A `mix.exs` file containing the dependencies and configuration for the package.